OndrejZobal/runk/README.md

 [Evidence of runk existing](https://twitter.com/6thgrade4ever/status/1433519577892327424)

 ## Can I use runk to do math on all computers on Earth?
-It's a work in progress, so it doesn't really work yet.
+As I said it's a work in progress, so it doesn't really work yet.
 Also as you might have guessed from the name I am not as confident in my programming skills as Ronald, so it might not be as great.